libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

   that at least `D_out` peers are outbound connections;  see also [Peer Scoring](#peer-scoring) below.
 - When the peer receives a GRAFT while oversubscribed (with mesh degree at `D_hi` or higher), it only accepts the new peer in the mesh if it is an outbound connection.
-- During heartbeat maintainence, if the peer already has at least `D_lo` peers in the mesh but not enough outbound connections, then it selects as many needed peers to fill the quota and grafts them in the mesh.
+- During heartbeat maintenance, if the peer already has at least `D_lo` peers in the mesh but not enough outbound connections, then it selects as many needed peers to fill the quota and grafts them in the mesh.